 How does Disney Plus price compare to Amazon Prime?

-Online behemoth Amazon’s online video service may not have produced quite as many big hits as Netflix when it comes to its own original content, but it can boast a much deeper library than its rival, with four times as many movies and access to top-notch classic TV such as Lost, Buffy the Vampire Slayer and House (in the UK, anyway).
+Online behemoth Amazon’s online video service may not have produced quite as many big hits as Netflix when it comes to its own original content, but it can boast a much deeper library than its rival, with four times as many movies and access to top-notch classic TV.

-How does Disney Plus price compare to HBO Max?
+How does Disney Plus price compare to Max?

 HBO Max can be viewed on - among other devices: apps on iOS and Android, Apple and Android TVs, PCs and Macs via the HBO Max website, as well as consoles such as Xbox One and PlayStation 4.
 And finally, you can get HBO Max on Roku and on Fire Stick, too.